zmTMF/AniAvatar/README.md

 ## ⚠️ Disclaimer
 AniAvatar is an independent project and is **not affiliated with, supported by, or endorsed by Discord Inc., AniList, or Google.**
-All anime characters and artwork belong to their respective creators.
+All assets (backgrounds, icons, profile cards) are original and edited by me.

 ---